bfallon/Football-Forecast/README.md

 ![App Icon](https://raw.githubusercontent.com/bfallon/Football-Forecast/main/FootballForecastIcon_small.png)

-Have you ever wondered what the weather will be at a NFL stadium when creating a Fantasy Football lineup, or making a bet?
+Have you ever wondered what the weather will be at the NFL stadiums when creating a Fantasy Football lineup, or making a bet?

 This app delivers the weather for every stadium and lets you know whether or not it has a closed/retractable roof.